radgrad/docusaurus2/docs/developers/deployment/howto/setup-digital-ocean-server-mup.md

 [radgrad2.ics.hawaii.edu]Monti APM: Successfully connected
 ```

+## Find and save the admin password

 **Extremely Important Note:**  Each time you start up RadGrad and initialize it with a new database, a new admin password will be generated and the log file will be the only place it is made available.
-You must check the logs and save that password someplace safe, because it will be overwritten the next time you deploy an update.
+You must print the logs by running `mup logs`, find the line that indicates the admin password within the logs, and save that password someplace safe.

+Note that the logs are cleared each time you deploy an update, so it is important to find and save that admin password.

+If you forget to save the admin password, you will need to clear the database and reinitialize the system from scratch in order to regenerate it.
+There is no way to recover it after it is deleted from the logs.

 ## Finish initial setup